opensafely-core/airlock/docs/how-tos/view-workspace-files.md

-To view files in a workspace, navigate to the Workspaces view using the links in the navigation bar.
+To view files in a workspace, navigate to the 'Workspaces & Requests' view using the links in the navigation bar.
 This will show you a list of workspaces that you have access to, organised by Project.